ansible/ansible/docsite/rst/dev_guide/developing_plugins.rst

 Configuring Callback Plugins
 ++++++++++++++++++++++++++++

-You have a couple of ways to activate a custom callback.
-You can drop it in a callback_plugins directory adjacent to your play or inside a role.
-Also you can put it in one of the callback directory sources configured in `ansible.cfg`.
+You can activate a custom callback by either dropping it into a callback_plugins directory adjacent to your play or inside a role or by putting it in one of the callback directory sources configured in `ansible.cfg`.

 Plugins are loaded in alphanumeric order; for example, a plugin implemented in a file named `1_first.py` would run before a plugin file named `2_second.py`.